gurkult/gurkbot/README.md

 1. Traditional way: `git clone <url>`.
    Using Github CLI: `gh repo clone gurkult/gurkbot`.
 Then navigate to the directory `cd gurkbot/`
 2. Create a new branch by `git branch -b <name of new branch> main` or `git switch -c <name of new branch> main`.
-Make sure the new branch name is related to feature or fix you have in mind.
+Make sure the new branch name is related to the feature or the fix you have in mind.

 3. Create a `.env` file with following contents: